 Then during an overseas trip to visit family, the young girl learns her name means “guidance.”
 She is encouraged by her wise grandmother to guide others on the proper way to say her name.

 Kareemalayaseenadeen creates a plan and teaches others how to pronounce her name the way she wants it to be said.
 She grows to appreciate her “lovely, meaningful, unique name.”

 Teach Us Your Name FREE Resources & Activities

 Supplemental Resource Guide Themes, ideas, and talking points for specific pages from the author.

-My Name, My Identity Respect, appreciate, and connect with students and their family by pledging to pronounce students’ names correctly. #MyNameMyID
+My Name, My Identity Respect, appreciate and connect with students and their families by pledging to pronounce students’ names correctly. #MyNameMyID

 Hudda Essa is a Diversity, Equity, and Inclusion consultant at Culture Links, LLC.

 Learn more about the ultimate purpose of this book and the story behind it.
 (Great staff development video!)

 Unhei, a young girl from Korea, faces many challenges when she moves to a new culture – including what to do about her name.
 Unhei’s new American classmates have difficulty pronouncing and understanding her Korean name, making her think she should choose a new one.

 Ultimately, Unhei learns to embrace her own name and shares it, its meaning, and her Korean culture with her new friends.